EmolLi/spoken-word/README.md

 # Spoken Word
 McHacks 2017 submission for turning spoken phrases into Bash commands

+Spoken Word is an Electron-powered, cross-platform desktop application.
 Spoken Word is a Siri for Linux.
 It enables Linux users to control the operating system by voice.
+It uses the Python-based SpeechRecognition API to process voice input into terminal commands, which are executed using the Node.js module ShellJS.

 Tech used: